djprawns/cloudformation-exercises/README.md

   5.3) make sure you change the email with the target mail id of your choice.
   5.4) Make sure the CAPABILITY IAM is selected in the deploy stage
 6) at this point, a mail shall be recieved in your mailbox.
 Confirm the subscription (be sure to see the spam / promotions sections, they arrive there sometimes).
-7) Go to the S3 bucket and drop a mail, you shall recieve a mail with the payload.
+7) Go to the S3 bucket and upload an object, you shall recieve a mail with the payload.
 8) Further explore the cloudwatch events where events shall be recieved as a trail.